 SmartScreen blocks the dodgy site with the warning in the image above.

 It acts like an anti-phishing filter.
 It also protects you from Malware and other types of nasty stuff that can steal your information.

 This nasty stuff is also blocked within honest sites, further protecting your web experience.

-Suspect files you attempt to download will also be flagged by SmartScreen:
+Suspect files you attempt to download are be flagged by SmartScreen.

 If your come across a suspect site, report it to Microsoft.
 They say about 50% of their suspect site list is reported by users like you.
 Do your bit!